You've heard about dining under the stars? Well not like this you haven't.... In a…

 Hours of Operation

 Disney has not yet announced the hours of operation for Space 220.
-However, from a recent EPCOT guide map update, we do know it will be open for Breakfast, Lunch, and Dinner.
+However, from a recent EPCOT guide map update, we do know it will be open for Lunch and Dinner.

 Disney is betting on Space 220 to be a huge success.
 They are investing tons of money into new technology to make this dining location the next “must-get reservation” in Disney World.

 If the public likes it and Space 220 turns out to be a success like Be Our Guest, for example, they will fill tables from the time Epcot opens till closing.
-That’s why I think it makes sense to serve all three meals.
+That’s why I think it made sense to serve all three meals.

-Things could change in the future, but for now, we know we are at least getting all three meals for some time.
+Things could change in the future, but for now, we know we are at least getting at least two meals for some time.
 Disney will then see how the public reacts to the new restaurant in World Discovery.

 An estimate of Space 220 restaurant’s hours: